hmrc/income-tax-mtd-changelog/README.md

 ---

 ### 13 September 2024
+#### Self Assessment BISS API

+The following change is now available in Sandbox and Production for v2.0.

+##### Changed

+The following endpoint no longer accepts data for tax years 2025-26 onwards:

+- Retrieve a Business Income Source Summary

+---

+### 13 September 2024
 #### Individuals Savings Income API

 The following change is now available in Sandbox and Production for v2.0.